A coalgebraic take on regular and $\omega$-regular behaviours: Abstract automata and their behaviour

-\end{definition} The set of regular morphisms $\mathfrak{Reg}(1,p)$ will be often referred to as the set of \emph{regular trees with variables in $p$}.
+\end{defi} The set of regular morphisms $\mathfrak{Reg}(1,p)$ will be often referred to as the set of \emph{regular trees with variables in $p$}.
 Note that $\mathfrak{Reg}(1,1)$ is exactly the set of finite behaviours of states in $\mathcal{A}$-automata.

-We list the statements without proofs which we later provide in Subsection~\ref{subsubsection:omitted}. \begin{lemma} The identity maps in $\mathbb{T}$ are regular morphisms.
-Moreover, regular morphisms are closed under composition from $\mathbb{T}$. \end{lemma}